 (Leuven, 1990) looks at language and story in all forms, both verbal and non-verbal.
-She studied language arts at the Royal Conservatory in Antwerp, where she now works as a researcher.
-In 2016, she won the Dutch and European Poetry Slam Championship and took bronze at the world championship in Paris.
-Her debut novel We zijn water (We Are Water) interweaves stories of young people who are stubbornly finding their own way through life.
+She studied language arts at the Royal Conservatory in Antwerp where she completed a research project in 2016.
+That same year, she won the Dutch and European Poetry Slam Championship and took bronze at the world championship in Paris.
+Her debut novel We zijn water (We Are Water) interweaves stories of seven characters who are stubbornly finding their own way through life.
 Her next one, Vraag het aan de bliksem (Go Ask the Lightening, 2015), is a contemporary coming-of-age novel.
 Her first volume of poetry, We komen van ver (We Come from Afar) appeared in 2017.
-In 2014 she established ARType, with the aim of bringing together artists from diverse disciplines and professionalizing slam poetry.
-In 2016 she toured with the BARTóK, a musical theatre production combining literary performance, classical cello, comtemporary music and live sand art.(2017)
+She is storyteller of M Museum Leuven, guest teacher at LUCA School of Arts and board member of PEN Flanders.
+From 2017 to 2019 she is one of the young authors in the European talent development programme CELA: Connecting Emerging Literary Artists.(2017)

 Archive available for: Carmien Michels

 With: Aad Meinderts, Alejandra Theus, Annet Schaap, Arie Storm, Carmien Michels, Cyrille Offermans, Ernst Reijseger, Hans Tentije, Hassnae Bouazza, Herman Van Goethem, Jeroen Olyslaegers, Joris Wijsmuller, Kay Sleking, Marije Langelaar, Paula Golunska, Uri Eugenio

 A festive program moderated by Hassnae Bouazza and built around the presentation of the Jan Campert Prizes, the literary awards of the City of The Hague.
 We celebrate Dutch literature with a variety of performances by writers, poets and musicians.